2020 SPECIALTY SUPPLEMENT OF THE YEAR

 Psoriasis is a chronic, immune-mediated inflammatory disease that affects around 125 million people worldwide.

-Research evidence from the recent decade suggests that psoriasis, a chronic inflammatory immune-mediated disorder affecting 3% of individuals, or approximately 7.5 million people from the United States, is not an isolated pathology of the skin,
+Research evidence from the recent decade suggests that psoriasis, a chronic inflammatory immune-mediated disorder affecting 3% of individuals, or approximately 7.5 million people from the United States, is not an isolated pathology of the skin, but a systemic condition involving multiple organs and systems, with bacteria playing a central role.

 Here is a quick summary of his solution: